In-Building

 In-Building Coverage solution architecture

-There are three parts to a simple IBC solution - the external or donor antenna (1), the network unit (2), and the server antenna (3).
+A simple IBC solution has three parts: the external or donor antenna (1), the network unit (2), and the server antenna (3). - We could add Teltonika for G41/G51 managed service customer

-The donor antenna is positioned to access maximum signal from a cellular tower and is usually installed on a roofline or near a window.
+The donor antenna is positioned to access maximum signal from a cellular tower and is usually installed on a roofline. - to ensure a clear line of sight to the mobile network tower

-The signal is transmitted via cabling to the network unit - also referred to as a smart signal repeater.
-CEL-FI GO repeaters can deliver max signal gain of up to 100 dBi, equivalent to a 1000x uplift.
+The signal is transmitted via cabling to the network unit, which is also referred to as a smart signal repeater.
+CEL-FI GO repeaters can deliver a max signal gain of up to 100 dBi, equivalent to a 1000x uplift.

 In-Building Coverage Commercials